 Our short courses are led by recognised industry professionals in specialist spaces including workshops, studios, editing suites and darkrooms.

-The Cass is expanding its short course programme, having recently created an exciting new range of graphics, illustration and printmaking courses.
+The School is expanding its short course programme, having recently created an exciting new range of graphics, illustration and printmaking courses.
 In the coming months, we'll also be introducing new photography, jewellery and textiles courses.
 Keep your eyes peeled to the website or add yourself to our mailing list to stay updated.

 Short courses by subject area